Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: State-Space Equation Parameters

 \section{State-Space Equation Parameters}

 In this section, we present the parameters of the state-space equation \eqref{eq:state_space_gen}.
 The said parameters are given as follows:

-where $q_i[k]$ and $\phi_i[k]$ are the traffic flux and relative flux terms for traffic leaving some segment $i$.
-As an example of the nonlinear difference terms in \eqref{e:f}, we present the expressions for $q_{i-1}[k]-q_i[k]$ and $\phi_{i-1}[k]-\phi_i[k]$ where segments $i,i-1,i+1\in\Omega$.
+where $q_i[k]$ and $\phi_i[k]$ are the traffic flux and relative flux terms for traffic leaving any Segment $i$.
+As an example of the nonlinear difference terms in \eqref{e:f}, we present the expressions for $q_{i-1}[k]-q_i[k]$ and $\phi_{i-1}[k]-\phi_i[k]$ where Segments $i,i-1,i+1\in\Omega$.
 There is an On-ramp $j\in\hat{\Omega}$ between Segment $i-1$ and $i$ and no ramp between Segment $i$ and $i+1$.
-The time parameter is omitted from the notations for all the discrete time variables for the compactness of the expressions.
+The time parameter is omitted from the notations for all the discrete-time variables for the compactness of the expressions.
 Also, the state variables are written in terms of the traffic variables that they represent.

 where the expressions for the various terms are given in Section \ref{s:flux_formulae}.
 Similarly, if there is an Off-ramp $j\in\check{\Omega}$ between Segment $i$ and $i+1$, and no ramp between Segment $i-1$ and $i$, then the expressions are given as